 We also rely on dietary fat to perform a number of other vital processes like:

 - Helping the body absorb fat-soluble vitamins (vitamins A, D, E, and K)

 - Building and regulating hormones (reproductive, thyroid, appetite, stress, etc.)

 - Insulating nerve fibers and sending messages (i.e. all the activity that the brain does)

 Fats do a lot more within the body, but these are the primary reasons why we need enough fat in our diets.

 The Different Types of Fat

 Healthy fats are broken down into three major types: monounsaturated, polyunsaturated, and saturated.
 All fats are composed of hydrogen, carbon, and oxygen molecules on a cellular level, with the term “saturation” referring to how saturated the molecules are with hydrogen.
-Fats are connected by double bonds, which are literally carbon-hydrogen bonds that are strung together.
-Monounsaturated fats have one double bond whereas polyunsaturated fats have several double bonds.
-Saturated fats have no double bonds because they are already fully saturated with hydrogen.
-While this might not matter to most people, these subtle differences between fats are what gives certain fats their healthy qualities and others their damaging ones.
+Fats are connected by carbon-hydrogen bonds, or double bonds.
+Monounsaturated fats have one double bond whereas polyunsaturated fats have several.
+Saturated fats are fully saturated with hydrogen and contain no double bonds.
+While this might not matter to most people, these subtle differences are what gives certain fats their healthy qualities and others their damaging ones.

-Monounsaturated fatty acids, or MUFAs, have one double bond and are unsaturated fats because they are not completely saturated with hydrogen.
+Monounsaturated fatty acids, or MUFAs, have one double bond.

 Foods rich in monounsaturated fats include: